-1 PSY 110 and SOC 110 are recommended.
+PSY 110 and SOC 110 are recommended.

-The A.S. concentration in Liberal Arts is one path to University Withour Walls but other degree options can be pursed as well.
+The A.S. concentration in Liberal Arts is one path to University Without Walls but other degree options can be pursed as well.

-This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state colleges universities.
-MassTransfer also will grant students automatic acceptance to certain state colleges and universities by achieving the minimum grade point average and the HCC degree.
+This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state colleges and universities.
+MassTransfer also grants automatic acceptance to certain state colleges and universities for students who achieve the minimum grade point average and complete HCC degree requirements.

 Depending on the course selection 80% of this program can be completed online.
-Go to www. hcc.edu/catalog for further information.